Quick guide and location map

 Located in the east of Surrey, Staffhurst Wood is a beautiful woodland site with a small area of grassland and a pond.
 The deciduous woodland is made up of species such as oak, ash and beech amongst others and some of it is designated ancient woodland.
 There are a small number of veteran trees on the site that survived clear felling for timber in the 1930s and use of the woods as an ammunition dump and location for troops stationed nearby in World War II.

-Staffhurst Wood is home to 200 plant species such as common spotted orchids and wood anemones.
-For the last 70 years the wood has been managed to contribute to its biodiversity of species.
+Staffhurst Wood is home to a large variety of plant species, as many as 200, such as common spotted orchids and wood anemones.
+For the last 70 years, the wood has been managed to contribute to its biodiversity of species.
 The pond is home to great-crested newts and other amphibians.

 - Getting away from it all